wenmiaowu/wenmiaowu.github.io/misc.md

 - What I've learnt from doing workouts (badminton, running etc)

 ## Inspirations
+>To me, adulthood is all about knowing who I am — a journey that takes time, practice, and wisdom.
 - A quote or idea that moved me
 - A personal reflection on transitioning careers
 - [How do I understand DEI](inspirations/DEI.md)